JetBrains/Exposed/documentation-website/Writerside/topics/Table-Definition.md

 Enum class `ReferenceOption` has four values:

-* `RESTRICT` is an option restricts changes on referenced column, and the default option for MySQL dialect.
+* `RESTRICT` is an option that restricts changes on a referenced column, and the default option for MySQL dialect.
 * `NO_ACTION` is the same as RESTRICT, and the default option for Oracle and SQL Server dialects.
-* `CASCADE` is an option allows updating or deleting the referring rows.
+* `CASCADE` is an option that allows updating or deleting the referring rows.
-* `SET_NULL` is an option sets null to the referring column values.
+* `SET_NULL` is an option that sets the referring column values to null.
+* `SET_DEFAULT` is an option that sets the referring column values to the default value.

 Consider the following `Citizens` table.
 This table has the `name` and `city` columns.
 Since the `Cities` table has configured `name` primary key, the `Citizens` table can refer to it by its `city` column, which is a foreign key.
 To